chris-wood/draft-arc/draft-yun-privacypass-crypto-arc.md

 ## Random Scalar Generation {#random-scalar}

-Two popular algorithms for generating a random integer uniformly distributed in the range \[0, G.Order() -1\] are as follows:
+Two popular algorithms for generating a random integer uniformly distributed in the range \[1, G.Order() -1\] are as follows:

 ### Rejection Sampling

 Generate a random byte array with `Ns` bytes, and attempt to map to a Scalar by calling `DeserializeScalar` in constant time.
-If it succeeds, return the result.
-If it fails, try again with another random byte array, until the procedure succeeds.
+If it succeeds and is non-zero, return the result.
+Otherwise, try again with another random byte array, until the procedure succeeds.
 Failure to implement `DeserializeScalar` in constant time can leak information about the underlying corresponding Scalar.